Photos of South Pacific Manus Islander

 Kali - "Nails" fund raising for shelter construction project and insight development projects for ethics building in turbulent times

-Report by: Quentin Reilly, MD, Manus Island, June 2004
+Report by: Quentin Reilly, MD, Manus Island, June 2004 - August 2013

 I have also started a bank account for the use of the people of Kali Island in the Manus Province to assist with the shelter program there.
 This account is administered by the local community government member, Mr Linus Maan, together with the pre-school teacher and another member of the community.
 Accurate annual statements of receipts and expenditures are made.